jasur-ahmadov/jasur-ahmadov/README.md

 ### Hi there, I'm Jasur Ahmadov <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">

-- 🔭 I’m currently working on a web application named Resume
+- 🔭 I’m currently working on a web application named ms-card-messages-history
-- 🌱 I’m currently learning Spring Security
+- 🌱 I’m currently learning Microservices
-- 🤔 I’m looking for help with Microservices
+- 🤔 I’m looking for help with java AI technologies
-- 💬 Ask me about Java or any tech-related stuff
+- 💬 Ask me about java or any tech-related stuff
 - 👯 I’m looking to collaborate on Linkedin
 - 📫 How to reach me: See the links below
 - 😄 Pronouns: He/His